natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 [^3]:
     Default to 203nit.
     You can also set it manually like this `set glsl-shader-opts L_sdr=N`
-    In some color grading workflows it is 100nit.
+    In some color grading workflows it is 100nit or 120nit, if so you'll get a dim result, unfortunately you have to guess the value and set it manually.

 [^4]:
     You can set it by `set glsl-shader-opts heatmap/enabled=N`
-    N = 1:Y, 2:maxRGB, 3:meanRGB (arithmetic), 4:meanRGB (geometric), 5: Intensity
+    N = { 1: Y, 2: maxRGB, 3: meanRGB (arithmetic), 4: meanRGB (geometric), 5: Intensity }

 [^5]:
     That the BT.2390 EETF designed for display transform,